Grow your business by connecting with raving fans.

 Client feedback is invaluable on several fronts.
-Many firms look at feedback simply to identify dissatisfied clients and correct problems before the client ends a relationship.
+Furthermore, firms are beginning to seek feedback simply to identify dissatisfied clients and correct problems before the client ends a relationship.

 Let your client know you appreciate the positive feedback.
 Talk to your client about what worked well and why that’s important to them.
-Learn how you created value and determine how you can continue to do so.
+Also, learn how you created value and determine how you can continue to do so.

-Activating a promoter includes three steps: research, relate, and react.
+Activating promoters includes three steps: research, relate, and react.

 Research is the work you do to prepare for the conversation with the promoter.
 Start by reviewing all the feedback you’ve received from the client over the past 12 to 24 months.
-Talk to team members who have interacted with clients to get insights on their relationship and how success has been achieved.
+Also, talk to team members who have interacted with clients to get insights on their relationship and how success has been achieved.
 Have a list of three to five prospects your promoter may be able to introduce you to.
-You can find these prospects by looking at LinkedIn to see if your promoter is connected to people or companies you are targeting.
+Then find these prospects on LinkedIn to see if your promoter is connected to people or companies you are targeting.

 Being able to connect with the promoter in person is preferred.
-You can get a nuance of tone and connection because you’re sitting across from someone that you cannot get over the telephone.
-After exchanging pleasantries, review the projects the promoter has completed with your firm and recap how they were successful.
-Understand what your firm did “different and better” in your promoter’s eyes.
+You can get a nuance of tone and connection because you’re sitting across from someone that you’re unable to get on the phone.
+After exchanging pleasantries, review the projects the promoter completed with your firm and recap where they were successful.
+Additionally, understand what your firm did that was different and/or better in your promoter’s eyes.

-When you affirm success with your client, follow-up by asking if there are other people within their organization that might benefit from your services.
+When you affirm success with your client, follow up by asking if there are other people within their organization that might benefit from your services.
 After probing for additional work and connections within your client’s company, ask about other companies that will benefit from the work you do for the promoter.

-Provide a written meeting report to the promoter confirming how you plan to continue to work to earn their trust and business.
-In the same report, include the names, title, and company of any contacts the promoter committed to making an introduction.
-Follow up all referrals with an invitation to connect and to meet for coffee, lunch, cocktails, or dinner, whatever is most appropriate for your industry and geography.
-Don’t sell in these meetings.
-Get to know the referral and their business.
-Share the work you’ve done with the promoter and see if that’s something the referral needs.
-Report all meetings with referrals back to your promoter client, share their challenge, and engage the promoter in the loop.
-Share the challenges you hear about, and breainstorm solutions for the new prospect.
+Provide a written meeting report to the promoter confirming how you plan to continue to earn their trust and business.
+Also, include the names, title, and company of any contacts the promoter committed to making an introduction.
+Follow up all referrals with an invitation to connect and to meet for coffee, lunch, or dinner.
+Remember, don’t try to sell in these meetings.
+Simply get to know the referral and learn bout their business.
+Subtly share the work you’ve done with the promoter and understand the referrals needs.
+Lastly, kept the promoter in the loop.
+Share the challenges you hear about, and breainstorm solutions for the new prospect with the promoter.

-Interested In learning more about the program or how Client Savvy can help you achieve similar results?
+Interested In learning more about activating promoters or how Client Savvy can help you achieve similar results?
 E-mail us here or click the button below!